-If your reason not to put something in writing derives from the need to keep something confidential, then add a legally enforceable confidentiality clause which prohibits parties from disclosing information associated with said contract.
+If your reason not to put something in writing derives from the need to keep something confidential, then add a legally enforceable confidentiality clause that prohibits parties from disclosing information associated with said contract.
 Noncompete agreements in employment contracts are also helpful for limiting how and for how long an employee can conduct business in the same area after being leaving their employer.

 There’s no reason not to put something in writing.
 If you think of a good (and legal!) reason, please email that suggestion to us!

 Clearly set forth all the parties to the contract.
 What is your part?
 What is the other party’s part?
 Who is the buyer?
 Who is the seller?
 Are the parties individuals or business entities or both?
 If you want the individual and business entity bound by the terms of the contract, ensure all are parties.

 Identify the parties at the very beginning of the contract.
 Doesn’t have to be something crazy either.
 One or two sentences would do it.
 As long as it’s clear.

 3. Define what each party is required to do (or not do) as part of the Agreement:

 This is also known as consideration.
 Make sure everyone’s legal obligation is clearly set forth.
 This includes terms like the price, services, goods, etc. Define what the parties are obligated to do (or not do) as their part of the bargain.

 For a contract to be enforceable, it’s necessary to set forth all key and material terms.
 Ask yourself: “who, what, when, where, and why” so to speak.
 This will avoid having the agreement deemed unenforceable.

 Set forth all of the material terms of the agreement; such as the timeframe of the agreement; what each party is expected to do; etc. In other words, don’t leave out key terms or loosely refer to other unidentified agreements or terms outside the agreement.
 No guessing here!